 Try to take on leadership responsibilities as soon as possible, and work hard to make a difference in whatever activity or organization you choose to join.
 Try to complete specific, quantifiable goals that show that you have left the organization better than you found it.
 For example, run a membership drive and take note of how many new members you can persuade to join a club, or organize a fundraiser and keep track of how much money you make.

 Ideally, choose an activity that you will be able to continue into college.
 The Common App has a place for you to mark if you are interested in continuing your activities into college.
 If you can genuinely answer "yes" to this question, you will come across as more interested in your chosen activity and appear less like someone who just took up an activity to have something to put on your application.
 (Remember, you should never lie on your application, even about something as seemingly harmless about your intention to continue with an activity.)

 In your college application (in the "Additional Information section" or in an essay, if appropriate), you may want to address why you started your activities late in your high school career, and what you managed to contribute and learn through the activities you started your junior year.

-Unfortunately, if you have spent your entire high school career genuinely doing nothing, you have hurt your chances of getting into many schools.
+Unfortunately, if you have spent your entire high school career genuinely doing no extracurriculars, you've hurt your chances of getting into many schools.